 Unfortunately, you can be charged with driving while impaired (DWI) in North Carolina whether or not a police officer saw driving down a street behind the wheel of a car.
 Our courts have ruled that circumstantial evidence that you were in “actual physical control” of a vehicle while drunk may be enough to convict you – but it depends on the situation.

-Whether you’ve been accused of drunk driving or just caught next to a vehicle while tipsy, don’t wait – call a Charlotte DWI lawyer at Randall & Stump, PLLC.
+Whether you’ve been accused of drunk driving or just caught next to a vehicle while tipsy, don’t wait – call a Charlotte DWI lawyer at Randall & Stump, Criminal Defense Attorneys.
 We know a conviction for this offense can wreak havoc on your reputation, your job, and your personal life.
 The sooner you begin fighting the charge, the better.
 Call (980) 237-4579, or reach out online to schedule a free and confidential case consultation.